vemonet/ontogpt-api/README.md

 hatch -v env create
 ```

-Create a `.env` file with your BioPortal and OpenAI API keys:
+Create a `.env` file with your BioPortal and OpenAI API keys required to run OntoGPT:

 ```bash
 BIOPORTAL_APIKEY=XXX